 Florence, Italy: What to Do and Where to Stay in the Heart of Tuscany

-Where to eat and drink in Florence:
+Where to Eat and Drink in Florence:

-Outfitted in green velvet and dotted with pink patterned plates, the decor is consistent with the upscale feel of its brand.
+Outfitted in green velvet and dotted with pink-patterned plates, the decor is consistent with the upscale feel of its brand.
 Part of the Gucci Garden Museum and retail outlet, Gucci Osteria da Massimo Bottura is world-class in its fashion and cuisine.
 Headed by Mexican Chef Karine Lopez, the dishes are reimagined Emilian and world classics, fused with influences from Lopez’s background.
 The results are decadent yet simple.
 However, don’t expect prices to match their designer bags, the dishes are affordable while not compromising quality.
 The Fancy Burger and Tortellini in Parmesan Sauce are all within €20.

 Found in the San Lorenzo neighborhood, Mercato Centrale has been made over to dazzle in this double-decker space.
 The first floor houses a daily farmers market of meat, fish and fresh produce while the upper level is home to Mercato Centrale, a food hall converted in 2014 to showcase the best of Italian regional food.
 Mercato Centrale’s ceiling allows endless natural light to spill in through the impressive windows climbing up the walls to add to the experience.

-Where to stay in Florence:
+Where to Stay in Florence:

-Set in the Piazza della Repubblica, Hotel Savoy is 5-star property where sophistication and antiquity meet to provide excellence.
+Set in the Piazza della Repubblica, Hotel Savoy is five-star property where sophistication and antiquity meet to provide excellence.
 The Italian palace holds 80 deluxe rooms and suites that offer the serenity desired by guests while also gifting them with the convenience of the city streets.
 Propped in the heart of the city, the hotel is just moments away from the Duomo and adjacent to a variety of restaurants and bars.
 But guests may not have a reason to leave.
 Irene provides Tuscan fare, often organic and always fresh, while the cocktails at Irene Bar sparkle with elegant flavor.
 Enjoy your drink in the reputable outdoor terrace with views of the lively Piazza della Repubblica.

 J.K.
-Place Firenze is a boutique 5-star hotel that dances with contemporary décor while keeping the rhythm with traditional architecture.
+Place Firenze is a boutique five-star hotel that dances with contemporary décor while keeping the rhythm with traditional architecture.
 The mysterious blend of perfection all rests behind unassuming doors in the palazzo Piazza Santa Maria Novella.
 The 20 rooms and suites hold stellar sights of the plaza below and crisp touches to every nook and cranny.
 Breakfast is served with a variety of organic fruits and veggies while the in-room mini bar is complimentary to guests.